codio-content/MySQL_Aggregation/.guides/content/GROUP-BY---HAVING-f1be.md

-In the `mysql>` prompt, type the SQL `SELECT` query that represents the previous list:
+In the `mysql>` command line, type the SQL `SELECT` query that represents the previous list:

 ```
 mysql> SELECT products.id, products.name,